Result Representation and Formatting

 AGn6WSM=

-Sometimes, regular date is not available in the results, but there is a timestamp value, as in the
+Sometimes it happens that there is no regular date in the results, but there is a timestamp value as in the

-Social::Instagram::Tag. scraper.
-This value can be represented in date format using Template ToolkitTemplate-Toolkit.
+Social::Instagram::Tag parser.
+This value can be represented in date format using the Template-Toolkit template engine.

 [% USE date;